FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Is Revenue the Same as Income?

-No. Revenue is always equal to or greater than income.
-The only scenario where they’d match is if you had zero expenses — which doesn’t happen in practice.
+No. In any revenue vs income comparison, revenue is always equal to or greater than income.
+The only scenario where they’d match is if you had zero expenses, which doesn’t happen in practice.

 The SaaS P&L Path

-Here’s how revenue turns into income on a typical SaaS profit-and-loss statement:
+Here’s how revenue vs income plays out on a typical SaaS profit-and-loss statement:

 Gross Revenue €12,000